 - Intermezzo (by audition only): orchestra that meets on Thursday from 4:30-6:00 AND a half hour private lesson once a week to fit your schedule; $160/semester.

-- Orchestra only: students participate in one of our four orchestras (Silver Strings 2, Concertino, Capriccio, or Intermezzo) based on their ability level and do not take private lessons; $80.
+- Orchestra only: students participate in one of our four orchestras (Silver Strings 2, Concertino, Capriccio, or Intermezzo) based on their ability level and take lessons from another community teacher; $80.

 When are the start and end dates for each semester?
 We follow the University of South Carolina schedule.
 Calendar